-- Strategically target transportation investments to areas supportive and conducive to growth and redevelopment initiatives. - Support transportation investments and policies that work to create jobs, efficiently move freight, promote tourism, and improve access to all modes and destinations while embracing access management and corridor management strategies that preserve the long-term functionality of a roadway's capacity and safety. - Support land use and development patterns that reduce transportation costs and expenditures and improve accessibility for all. - Continue to promote and foster an environment by which citizens, communities, jurisdictions, elected officials, and other stakeholders can collaboratively advance a sustainable multimodal transportation system that provides safe and secure connections throughout a livable and prosperous region.
+- a) Strategically target transportation investments to areas supportive and conducive to growth and redevelopment initiatives. - b) Support equitable transportation investments and policies that work to create jobs, efficiently move freight, and improve access to all modes and destinations while embracing access management and corridor management strategies that preserve the long-term functionality of a roadway's capacity and safety. - c) Support multimodal investments, especially bicycle and pedestrian enhancements.
+Promote tourism and health contribute to the local and regional economy. - d) Support land use and development patterns that reduce transportation costs and expenditures and improve accessibility for all. - e) Continue to promote and foster an environment by which citizens, communities, jurisdictions, elected officials, and other stakeholders can collaboratively advance a sustainable multimodal transportation system that provides safe and secure connections throughout a livable and prosperous region.